PLAYA Staff

 She travels everywhere by bicycle; commute, bike-pack, pedal for pleasure.
 Her competitive side is sated by participating in the Prefontaine Memorial 10k Run in Coos Bay, Oregon each fall, and she reads a gob of murder mysteries and thrillers and has authored several manuscripts in the genre.

-Site and Facilities Manager and Program Support
+Site & Facilities Manager

 Shawna Negus